Tips for staying warm

 Shelter

 Shelter is vital when it’s cold.
-Ironically, if it is snowing, it can be to your benefit, as snow can be a surprisingly good insulator, and a tent covered in snow can be warmer inside than one free from snow.
+Ironically, if it is snowing, it can be to your benefit, as snow can be a surprisingly good insulator.
+A tent covered in snow can be warmer inside than one free from snow.
 A massive problem will be ground cold, especially if the ground is wet, which means you will need decent insulation against ground cold.

 My self-inflating sleeping mat isn’t enough, so I supplement it with a closed-cell foam mat.
 Yes, that means I carry more bulk on the bike, but in the middle of the night you’ll be glad for the additional insulation.
 Obviously, you will need a sleeping bag.
 Mine isn’t rated for winter camping, so I supplement it with a sleeping bag liner, as well as a fleece blanket.
 Fleece is a good insulator, and remains surprisingly effective even when wet.
 Finally, as emergency, I carry a foil “space blanket”.
 They’re noisy, but can make a big difference.